You might also want to read my article on flea-bite and other allergies. You can view it here

-What changes have occurred in this pet’s recent past?
+What changes have occurred in your pet’s environment or life recently ?

-Do the webs of the pet’s feet itch?
+Do the webs of your pet’s feet itch?
 Is the hair there discolored?

 Are fleas or flea dirt present?

 Read more about this here.
-This is a common problem in all of the Southern USA.
-Even a single flea can cause this problem and the flea and the waste it may leave behind on the pet's body can be very tough to find.
+This is a very common problem in all of the Southern USA.
+Even a single flea can cause this problem in some dogs and the flea and the waste it may leave behind on the pet's body can be very tough to find.
 This is particularly true in dark haired pets.

 One give-away is the distribution of the problem.
-For reasons unknown to me, fleas prefer the area just anterior to the base of the tail.
-A brittle, broken hair coat in this area with a characteristic musty (seborrheic) odor and or the presence of pepper-like granules that stain rust colored when dampened on a wet paper towel are sure signs of flea involvement.
+For reasons unknown, fleas prefer the area just anterior to the base of the pet's tail.
+A brittle, broken hair coat in this area with a characteristic musty (seborrheic) odor and/or the presence of pepper-like granules that stain rust colored when dampened on a wet paper towel are sure signs of flea involvement.
 So are the presence of the most common tapeworm's segments surrounding the animal's anus or on its stools.

 This is itching caused by general allergies.
 Although fleas are almost always included in the list of things that affect allergic pet, pollens, molds and other things in the are cause itching and scratching in these pets as well.
 That pet's scratching causes it's hair to break off or fall out.
 If you have allergies, it is your nose and respiratory tract that gets irritated.
 But in dogs, it is their skin that becomes itchy.
 Cats can go either way - itchy skin or respiratory problems.

-Unfortunately, antihistamines that are so effective in us are much less effective in our pets.
-There is no cure for pets that are allergic to things they breathe or come in contact with.
-If you move to a new area of the Country, your pet will be better for a while.
+Unfortunately, antihistamines that are moderately effective in humans are much less so in our pets.
+There is no full cure for pets that are allergic to things they breathe or come in contact with.
+If you move to a new area of the country, your pet will be better for a while.
 But then it will become allergic to new things.